-This webpage provides materials to assist stakeholders in understanding some of the implications of tariff reform.
+This webpage provides materials to help stakeholders understand tariff reform.
 We also have separate information focused on tariff trials.

 These explanatory notes are supplements to our TSS determinations.
-They explain our approach to and expectations of various aspects of TSS proposals submitted to us by distributors.
+They explain our approach to and expectations of various aspects of TSS proposals submitted by distributors.
+We have also included a TSS compliance document template which outlines how we expect that document to be structured.
+We note that the AER has only agreed on a common document structure with distributors and is not responsible for the written content of a TSS proposal.

 We held a workshop to explore the integration of electric vehicles, including charging stations, in Victoria during the 2021–26 regulatory period.
 Summaries of this engagement are provided below.